ursueugen/synergy-prediction/Readme.md

 ## Planning

-1. Setup the system and perform a prediction - Done \[about 70% accuracy\]
+1. Setup the system and perform a prediction - Done \[about 52% (multi-class) accuracy\]

 1a.
 Analyze the dataset for:

-- class imbalance (add appropriate metrics)
+- class imbalance (add appropriate metrics)  # Cross-entropy weights?
 - gene interventions bias (duplicates)

 1b.
 Adjust the learning objective to learning probabilities
+- Cross-entropy loss

 1c.
 Add monitoring system for models and setup infrastructure.